GregoriaRamirez/gregoriaramirez.github.io/code-review.md

 ## Artifact Overview

 This code review focuses on the Animal Shelter Dashboard project originally developed during CS 340: Client-Server Development.
-The project is a web-based application started in Jupyter Notebook and MongoDB shell, that utilizes Python, Dash, and MongoDB to display and filter animal outcome data.
-The dashboard featured searchable tables and charts based on animal type, breed, color, and outcome category.
+The project is a web-based application that began in Jupyter Notebook with MongoDB shell integration, and utilizes Python, Dash, and MongoDB to display and filter animal outcome data.
+The dashboard featured searchable tables and charts based on animal type, breed, color, and outcome category, demonstrating my ability to design interactive, data-driven applications.

 ## Purpose of the Review